Houston Car Accident Lawyer

 How do Settlements for Car Accidents in Texas Work?

 Settlements are usually paid by the insurance company in one lump sum.
 Out of that amount, a percentage will be paid to the accident lawyer for their services, medical bills will be paid, existing liens are paid (if there are any) and the remainder will go to the client for pain and suffering.
 At Brian White & Associates, our car accident attorneys will try and obtain as large a settlement as possible to account for all past, present, and future expenses related to your accident.

 How Soon Should You Call an Attorney After an Accident?

-If you or a family member was injured in a car accident, you should contact an attorney right away.
+If you or a family member was injured in a car accident, you should contact an personal injury attorney right away.
 First, you will want to have any evidence that supports your claim preserved.
 Second, the statute of limitations is 2 years as it relates to car accidents in Texas.
-You don’t want to wait until the last minute to weigh your options so call our office today.
+You don’t want to wait until the last minute to weigh your options — call our office today.

 What Are The Most Common Injuries in Motor Vehicle Collisions?